Fairfield, County Durham: Religious Sites

-Fairfield has an Anglican church and a Catholic church.
-Holy Trinity with St Mark is an Anglican venue on Bedale Grove.
-When St Mark's Church closed, the two parishes were merged into the site of Holy Trinity Church.
-St. Patrick's Roman Catholic Church, built in 1973, is located on Glenfield Road, adjacent to the primary school of the same name.
+Holy Trinity with St Mark is an Anglican church on Bedale Grove.
+When St Mark's Church closed, its parish merged with that of Holy Trinity Church.
+St. Patrick's Roman Catholic Church, built in 1973, is on Glenfield Road, adjacent to St. Patrick's Primary School.

 Amenities

 There are three public houses located in the suburb: The Rimswell, The Fairfield, and The Mitre.

 Fairfield Library is next to Ian Ramsey CE Academy.